synapticloop/panl/README.md

 - `major` - the major version will increment when there is a **BREAKING CHANGE to the Panl LPSE URL**.
 Upon increment of the major version, both the minor and micro version number will be reset to 0 (zero).
-- `minor` - the micro version will increment when there is additional functionality added to the release.
+- `minor` - the minor version will increment when there is additional functionality added to the release.
 Upon increment of the minor version, the micro number will be reset to 0 (zero).
 - `micro` - the micro version will increment for bug fixes only.